yorkeccak/finance/README.md

 - **Railway**: Good for full-stack apps
 - **Self-hosted**: Use Docker with PM2 or similar

-### 6. Post-Deployment Setup
+### 5. Post-Deployment Setup

 1. **Test Authentication:**
    - Visit your site
-   - Try signing up with email
+   - Click "Sign in with Valyu"
+   - Complete sign in on Valyu Platform
-   - Check that user appears in Supabase Users table
+   - Check that user appears in your Supabase Users table

-2. **Test Polar Webhooks:**
-   - Subscribe to a plan
-   - Check Supabase users table for `subscription_tier` update
-   - Check Polar dashboard for webhook delivery

-3. **Test Financial Data:**
+2. **Test Financial Data:**
    - Ask a question like "What is Apple's latest stock price?"
-   - Verify Valyu API is returning data
+   - Verify Valyu is returning data
    - Check that charts and CSVs are saving to database

+3. **Test Credits:**
+   - Make some API queries
+   - Check Valyu Platform for credit usage
+   - Verify credits are being deducted correctly

-### 7. Troubleshooting
+### 6. Troubleshooting

 **Authentication Issues:**
-- Verify Supabase URL and keys are correct
+- Verify Valyu credentials are correct (Client ID, Client Secret)
-- Check redirect URLs in Supabase dashboard
+- Check redirect URI matches exactly (including /auth/valyu/callback)
-- Clear browser cookies/localStorage and try again
+- Clear browser localStorage and try again

 **Database Errors:**
 - Verify all tables were created successfully
 - Check RLS policies are enabled
 - Review Supabase logs for detailed errors

-**Billing Not Working:**
-- Verify Polar webhook secret is correct
-- Check Polar dashboard for webhook delivery status
-- Review app logs for webhook processing errors

 **No Financial Data:**
-- Verify Valyu API key is set correctly in environment variables
+- Verify user is signed in
-- Check Valyu dashboard for API usage/errors
+- Check Valyu Platform for credit balance
-- Test API key with a curl request to Valyu
+- Test with a fresh login

-**Rate Limiting:**
+**Credits Not Working:**
-- Check `user_rate_limits` table in Supabase
+- Check Valyu Platform for credit balance
-- Verify user's subscription tier is set correctly
-- Review rate limit logic in `/api/rate-limit`
+- Review Valyu Platform dashboard for API usage logs

-### 8. Security Best Practices
+### 7. Security Best Practices

 **Do:**
 - Keep `SUPABASE_SERVICE_ROLE_KEY` secret (never expose client-side)
+- Keep `VALYU_CLIENT_SECRET` secret (never expose client-side)
 - Use environment variables for all secrets
 - Enable RLS on all Supabase tables
 - Regularly rotate API keys
 - Use HTTPS in production
-- Enable Supabase Auth rate limiting

 **Don't:**
 - Commit `.env.local` to git (add to `.gitignore`)
-- Expose service role keys in client-side code
+- Expose service role keys or secrets in client-side code
 - Disable RLS policies
 - Use the same API keys for dev and production

-### 9. Monitoring & Maintenance
+### 8. Monitoring & Maintenance

 **Supabase:**
 - Monitor database usage in Supabase dashboard
 - Set up database backups (automatic in paid plan)
 - Review auth logs for suspicious activity

-**Polar:**
+**Valyu Platform:**
-- Monitor subscription metrics
+- Monitor credit usage and top up as needed
-- Handle failed payments
-- Review webhook logs
+- Review API usage logs for anomalies
+- Check app settings periodically

 **Application:**
 - Set up error tracking (Sentry, LogRocket, etc.)